 Two highly anticipated films by award-winning Quad Cities filmmakers Kelly and Tammy Rundle of Fourth Wall Films will be released in 2016/2017.

 The Barn Raisers, a historical documentary feature film which tells the story of barns in the Upper Midwest by examining them through the lens of architecture, will premiere January 2017.
-The Rundle's first historical docudrama Sons & Daughters of Thunder, featuring stage and film actors from the Quad Cities, Chicago and Los Angeles, will premiere in late 2017.
+The Rundle's first historical docudrama Sons & Daughters of Thunder, featuring stage and film actors from the Quad Cities, Chicago and Los Angeles, will premiere in 2018--if final funding is in place.
 The Putnam Museum in Davenport, Iowa will host both events, and the films will be featured in the National Geographic Giant Screen Theater.

 The Barn Raisers will paint a cinematic portrait of barns and builders, and remind viewers that these remnants from America’s rural past are still here to be interpreted and experienced.
 Barns were constructed by farmer-craftsmen, professional builders who traveled from job to job, and even architects like Frank Lloyd Wright.
 The documentary project received grant awards from Humanities Iowa and Silos and Smokestacks National Heritage area, as well as humanities councils in Kansas, Wisconsin and Ohio, along with a grant from the Michigan Barn Preservation Network and the National Barn Alliance.